Ewen Crilley

 Ewen has extensive experience in the Hotel, Cruise and Restaurant sector.
 Managing food, beverage, and event operations both nationally and internationally within large branded operations, luxury hotels to small independent businesses.

-He has recently joined Sheffield Hallam University after many years working for another UK institution and gained much experience in UG and PG programmes with Hospitality, Tourism, Events and Culinary Arts.
+He joined Sheffield Hallam University in February 2023 after many years working for another UK institution and gained much experience in UG and PG programmes with Hospitality, Tourism, Events and Culinary Arts.

 Having spent his career within the Hospitality Sector at operational levels and now within Hospitality and Tourism education.
 His professional background allows him to bring real world experiences into his teaching and learning whilst also offering valuable support to students.